viperleed/viperleed/doc/content/glossary.rst

     ifort
       Intel Fortran compiler.

+    ImageJ
+      ImageJ is a public domain image processing and analysis software commonly used in the scientific community.
+      The ViPErLEED spot-tracker, curve editor and several associated utilities are implemented as ImageJ plugins.
+      See also the `ImageJ homepage <https://imagej.net/ij/>`__.

     Jupyter
       The Jupyter project for interactive computing.
       Jupyter notebooks are commonly used as interactive Python environments.